Xhosa Wars: The Outbreak of War (December 1850)

-Believing that the chiefs were responsible for the unrest caused by Mlanjeni's preaching, Governor Sir Harry Smith travelled to meet with the prominent chiefs.
-When Sandile refused to attend a meeting outside Fort Cox, Governor Smith deposed him and declared him a fugitive.
+Believing that the chiefs were responsible for the unrest caused by Mlanjeni's preaching, Smith travelled to meet with the prominent chiefs.
+When Sandile refused to attend a meeting outside Fort Cox, Smith deposed him and declared him a fugitive.
 On 24 December, a British detachment of 650 men under Colonel Mackinnon was attacked by Xhosa warriors in the Boomah Pass.
 The party was forced to retreat to Fort White, under attack from the Xhosa, having sustained forty-two casualties.
 The very next day, during Christmas festivities in towns throughout the border region, apparently friendly Xhosa entered the towns to partake in the festivities.
 At a given signal though, they fell upon the settlers who had invited them into their homes and killed them.
 With this attack, the bulk of the Ngqika joined the war.

 Initial Xhosa victories

 While the Governor was still at Fort Cox, the Xhosa forces advanced on the colony, isolating him there.
 The Xhosa burned British military villages along the frontier and captured the post at Line Drift.
 Meanwhile, the Khoi of the Blinkwater River Valley and Kat River Settlement revolted, under the leadership of a half-Khoi, half-Xhosa chief Hermanus Matroos, and managed to capture Fort Armstrong.
 Large numbers of the "Kaffir Police" – a paramilitary police force the British had established to combat cattle theft – deserted their posts and joined Xhosa war parties.
 For a while, it appeared that while the Xhosa declared war, Khoi people of the eastern Cape were also fighting and taking up arms against the British.

-Harry Smith finally fought his way out of Fort Cox with the help of the local Cape Mounted Riflemen, but found that he had alienated most of his local allies.
+Smith finally fought his way out of Fort Cox with the help of the local Cape Mounted Riflemen, but found that he had alienated most of his local allies.
 His policies had made enemies of the Burghers and Boer Commandos, the Fengu, and the Khoi, who formed much of the Cape's local defences.
 Even some of the Cape Mounted Riflemen refused to fight.